medeiros/medeiros.github.io/_posts/2020-10-19-Create-Virtual-Machine-on-Windows-with-HBase.md

   - Size: 8GB

 After that, start a new machine
-- A ISO will be asked.
-Select your ISO file downloaded in previous section
+- An ISO will be asked.
+Select the ISO file downloaded in previous section
 - Select "Install CentOS"
 - Select Language (English)
 - Confirm the Warnings and click in "Begin Installation"